tswicegood/python-data-science-intro/deeper.md

 countyframe = newframe.groupby('County Name').sum()
 ```

 With these new DataFrames, we have several slices of our data.
-Let's see what it looks like by visualizing it.
+Let's see what it looks like by visualizing it with the ```bokeh``` library.